PennyLaneAI/qml/whatisqc.rst

     :target: javascript:void(0);

-Quantum computers **extend the set of physical laws** classical computers operate on by accessing quantum aspects of the physical world and—as a result—gain new ways to process information.
+Quantum computers **extend the set of physical laws** classical computers operate on by accessing quantum aspects of the physical world and, as a result, gain new ways of processing information.
 For example, quantum computers have the ability to explore many possibilities at once, a phenomenon known as *superposition*.

 Even though the original motivation for studying quantum computers was the efficient simulation of quantum systems, after a sequence of breakthroughs in algorithm research in the ‘90s demonstrated that quantum computers may be able to outperform their classical counterparts at specific tasks like searching lists, factoring numbers, and combinatorial optimization, research in this field began in earnest.